NVIDIA/OptiX_Apps/README.md

 Texture sharing comes at a moderate performance cost while geometry acceleration structure and vertex attribute sharing can be considerably slower and depends on the use case, but it's reasonably fast given the bandwidth difference between NVLINK and VRAM transfers.
 Still a lot better than not being able to load a scene at all on a single board.

 To determine the system's NVLINK topology it uses the NVIDIA Management Library [NVML](https://developer.nvidia.com/nvidia-management-library-nvml) which is loaded dynamically.
-Headers for that library are shipped with the CUDA Toolkits and the library ships with the the display drivers.
+Headers for that library are shipped with the CUDA Toolkits and the library ships with the display drivers.
 The implementation is prepared to fetch all NVML entry points, but currently only needs six functions for the required NVLINK queries and GPU device searches.
 Note that peer-to-peer access under Windows requires Windows 10 64-bit and SLI enabled inside the NVIDIA Display Control Panel.
 Under Linux it should work out of the box.